Gleb Smolkin: 2024–25 season

 Following the end of the 2023–24 season, Davis/Smolkin switched training locations to the Ice Academy of Montreal.
 They had intended to begin the season at the 2024 CS Denis Ten Memorial Challenge, but had to withdraw the day before it commenced when he suffered a muscle injury.
 As a result, they made their debut on the Grand Prix circuit at the 2024 Skate America.
 They ranked third in the rhythm dance with a score of 73.16.
 Fourth in the free dance, they dropped to fourth overall, finishing 4.56 points behind Spanish bronze medalists Smart/Dieck.
 Smolkin opined that it "was a good start into the season, and we felt good on the ice today.
 After yesterday, I know Diana wanted a medal, so that is of course a bit disappointing, but we are still a young team."
 One week later, they won silver at the 2024 CS Nepela Memorial.
 They placed eighth at their second Grand Prix, the 2024 Cup of China.

-In December, Davis/Smolkin competed at a second Challenger, collecting their second silver medal of the season at the 2024 CS Golden Spin of Zagreb.
+In December, Davis and Smolkin competed at a second Challenger, collecting their second silver medal of the season at the 2024 CS Golden Spin of Zagreb.
 The following month they placed eighth at the 2025 European Championships in Tallinn, Estonia.

 At the 2025 World Championships in Boston, Massachusetts, United States, Davis/Smolkin were fourteenth in the rhythm dance.
 Tenth in the free dance, they moved up to tenth overall.
 In the process, they qualified a berth for Georgia at the 2026 Winter Olympics, which Smolkin said was "definitely something we're proud of."

 Selected to compete for Team Georgia at the 2025 World Team Trophy, Davis/Smolkin placed fifth in the ice dance event and Team Georgia finished sixth overall.

+2025–26 season: Milano Cortina Olympics

+Davis/Smolkin kicked off the season in October with two wins at back-to-back Challenger Series events at 2025 CS Denis Ten Memorial Challenge and 2025 CS Trialeti Trophy.
+They followed up with a fifth-place finish at 2025 Grand Prix de France.
+“It was physically and mentally challenging because I got a bit sick the last days and wasn’t physically feeling my best," said Smolkin after the free dance.
+"Also, we had three competitions in a row.
+We want to work on our levels.
+We do have a little time off now and then will prepare for Finland.”
+They subsequently placed sixth at 2025 Finlandia Trophy.

+In January, Davis/Smolkin competed at the 2026 European Championships, finishing in sixth place overall.
+"I think we’ve achieved our goals for this competition," said Smolkin.
+“We can do better, but our coaches are very pleased with both programs.
+It’s by far the best of the season so far."